chaosleaguewiki/chaosleaguewiki.github.io/README.md

-# ChaosLeagueDocs
+# Chaos League Wiki

-Unofficial docs for the Chaos League game made by DoodleChaos
+Unofficial wiki of the streaming-based game Chaos League, created by DoodleChaos.